slimgroup/FNO-NF.jl/README.md

 We use [InvertibleNetworks.jl] to train the normalizing flows (NFs).
 This package implements memory-efficient invertible networks via hand-written derivatives.
 This ensures that these invertible networks are scalable to realistic 3D problems.

 We use [FNO4CO2.jl] to train the Fourier neural operators (FNOs) as learned surrogates for multiphase flow solvers in [JutulDarcyRules.jl].
-In order for scaling to realistic 4D problems, we suggest the readers also have a look at the [dfno] package, which implements [model-parallel Fourier neural operators based on domain decomposition](https://doi.org/10.1016/j.cageo.2023.105402).
+In order for scaling to realistic 4D problems, we suggest the readers also have a look at the [dfno] package, which implements [model-parallel Fourier neural operators](https://doi.org/10.1016/j.cageo.2023.105402) that are demonstrated to scale to realistic size 4D problems (input size is over $512\times512\times512\times20$).

 ## Installation